Recycled Crushed Aggregate

 For more sustainable construction practices

 Asphalt and concrete are 100% recyclable and can be reused as valuable construction materials.
-Recycled Crushed Aggregate (RCA) is asphalt pavement and/or concrete reclaimed from old roads or structures.
+Recycled Crushed Aggregate (RCA) is asphalt pavement and/or concrete reclaimed from old roads and structures.

-The Ontario Provincial Standard Specifications (OPSS1010), jointly administered by the Ontario Ministry of Transportation and the Municipal Engineers Association, set the standards for road construction and materials in the province.
+The Ontario Provincial Standard Specifications (OPSS1010), jointly administered by the Ontario Ministry of Transportation and the Municipal Engineers Association, sets the standards for road construction and materials use in the province.

 RCA is graded during processing and produced to specifications that provide equivalence to primary aggregates.
 RCA is subject to rigorous quality control and best practice processes and is a sustainable product that offers some of the greatest environmental benefits at a low cost.

-- Harmonize and standardize municipal specifications through the OPSS1010 MUNI; and
+✓ Harmonize and standardize municipal specifications through the OPSS1010.MUNI.

 180 million tonnes of aggregates are used annually in Ontario,